lrkrol/SEREEGA/docs/README.md

 erp.peakAmplitude = 1;      % in microvolt
 ```

-This thus describes an ERP where a single positive peak, 200 ms wide, is centred at the 500 ms mark, where its peak amplitude is +1 microvolt.
+The above thus describes an ERP where a single positive peak, 200 ms wide, is centred at the 500 ms mark, where its peak amplitude is +1 microvolt.

 (Note that the amplitude indicated here is the amplitude as it is generated at the source; the final simulated amplitude at the scalp depends on the lead field, and on possibly interfering other signals.)